 18. Process Orders Quickly

 Quickly processing customer orders is particularly important when dropshipping.
 Ideally, when a customer purchases an item, you should be placing the order with your supplier the very same day.
 Once the supplier dispatches the order, be sure to inform your customer and forward any available tracking information.
 You should also take the time to follow-up with the customer after the estimated delivery date to ensure they’re happy with the purchase.

 19. Deal With Problem Orders & Returns

 It’s inevitable that some orders won’t go as smoothly as expected.
 Whether it’s a late delivery, damaged item or unwanted return, swiftly dealing with such orders will prevent any negative impact on your business such as bad reviews.
 When dropshipping, it’s common to have returns sent directly back to the supplier.
 However, the exact process of arranging a return will vary depending on your supplier and their policies.
 Establishing a close relationship with your supplier is the key to dealing with returns quickly.
-In most cases, they should be able to provide a return label which you can forward to the customer.
+In most cases, they should be able to provide

 20. Manage Customer Support

 Providing excellent customer service is the key to maximising sales and building a repeat customer base.
 Make sure you respond to customer enquiries in a timely manner and always remain professional, even when faced with tricky order issues or difficult customers.
 Remember, the customer is always right, even when they’re wrong.
 Take the extra time to follow-up with customers and really make an effort to resolve any issues to their satisfaction.